perseid2023/Where-Winds-Meet-Instrument-Macro/README.md

 # Where-Winds-Meet-Instrument-Macro

-Python script that enables you to play all the songs on the Where Winds Meet.
+Python script that enables you to play midi songs on the Where Winds Meet.

 # How to use